 So I kinda feel like an open book.
 I mean, you’re here reading my most personal thoughts, yeah? :)

 I really enjoyed the “hot seat” experience.
 What I also liked about being up there was I didn’t just rush to answer the questions, I really tried to think about my response.
-Not in a pretentious, “check out the big brain on BRAD” kinda way, just thoughtful, you know?
+Not in a pretentious, “” kinda way, just thoughtful, you know?
 It definitely took more time than I’m used to in a conversation—and I think it went very well.